carriehwillis/teamdynamix/bulk-group-membership/README.md

 ```

 ## Feedback ##
-Please direct all complaints to carrie.willis@teamdynamix.com.
+Please direct all feedback to carrie.willis@teamdynamix.com.